 This process aims at identifying the direct origin and ensures compliance with the following social and environmental criteria:

-- that cattle breeding is not linked with the deforestation of the Amazonian biome;
+- that cattle breeding is not linked with the deforestation of natives biomes including the Amazonian Biomes;

 - that farming is in no way linked with forced labour ;